Finnish Tatars: Migration of Tatar merchants

-The migration of Tatars to Finland happened in late 1800s and early 1900s.
-Tradition tells, that the first Tatar merchant in Finland was the grandfather of Hasan Hamidulla (named Hamidulla), who arrived from Leningrad to Viipuri in 1868.
+The migration of Tatars to Finland happened in the late 1800s and early 1900s.
+Tradition tells that the first Tatar merchant in Finland was the grandfather of Hasan Hamidulla, who arrived from Saint Petersburg to Vyborg in 1868.
 Other Tatar merchants named as the first ones on Finnish soil are Alautdin Salavat and Samaletdin Yusuf.
-The last Tatar migration wave happened in 1920's, when the merchants who had settled in the country brought their family members in.
+The last Tatar migration wave happened in the 1920s, when the merchants who had settled in the country brought their family members in.

 These merchants were mostly Mishar Tatars, who originated from neighboring villages in Nizhny Novgorod Governorate, Sergachsky District, Russia.
 Many of them were from Aktuk.
 A few other Turkic peoples came as well, such as Bashkirs and Kazakhs, but they blended in quickly.
 At their home villages, Mishars worked as farmers, but eventually they became merchants, due to lack of income.
 They usually sold fabrics, furs, clothes and soap.
 Their trips reached Saint Petersburg at first, and eventually, Finland.

 Finland (until 1917, Grand Duchy of Finland) therefore in the beginning was just a new territory to do business in.
-Already in early 1880s, Tatar merchants were seen in the country, many dozens at once.
+Already in the early 1880s, Tatar merchants were seen in the country, many dozens at once.
 Their trips had become regular especially after the Riihimäki-Saint Petersburg railway completing years before.
 In 1891, the railroads already reached for example to Oulu and Kemi.
 At first, they returned to their homes after earning enough, but after it became evident that the business conditions were better on Finnish soil, they started to settle in the country permanently.
 The relatively good reception of the Finns also helped.
-Many Tatars settled in Viipuri (Vyborg) at first, but after it was lost to Soviet Union, they moved mainly to Helsinki, Turku and Tampere, where some fellow Tatars had already settled.
+Many Tatars settled in Vyborg at first, but after it was lost to Soviet Union, they moved mainly to Helsinki, Turku and Tampere, where some fellow Tatars had already settled.

 Soon, many of them transitioned into selling in halls.
-For example, in Viipuri halls, they sold cotton products, silk fabrics, carpets and furs.
-Terijoki municipality (Zelenogorsk) as well was an important place for business before it also was lost to Soviet Union.
+For example, in Vyborg halls, they sold cotton products, silk fabrics, carpets and furs.
+Terijoki was also an important place for business before it too was lost to Soviet Union.
 In Tampere, fabric was often the main product being sold.
 Many of them also set up their own shops.